rba1aji/my-assets/README.md

 # my-assets
 static assets not working in stackblitz so im using url from here
 <br/>
-i can use url from respective repo also, but since my repo is privacy i cant
+i can use url from respective repo also, but since my repo is private i cant
 <br/>
 i can make the repo public but my api keys are public, so i cant
 <br/>